BoschSmartHome/bosch-shc-api-docs/postman/README.md

 1. Press the Bosch Smart Home Controller's front-side button, until the LEDs begin flashing
 2. Click the "Send" button

 After a couple of seconds the LEDs should stop flashing.
+Your client is now added.

 ### Delete a client